Maclenn77/Maclenn77/README.md

 ### My Background

-I studied Linguistics at National School of Anthropology and History and Sociology at National Autonomous University of Mexico.
+I studied Linguistics at National School of Anthropology and History, and Sociology at National Autonomous University of Mexico.
 It could sound that I did a career shift into Web Development, but I didn't.
 My pregraduate research work was about the language policies in the education system of Mexico.
 Now I'm learning Web Development because I considerer it as a powerful tool to deliver better policies in the education system.

 ### My Projects